-If a scan is reported as low to moderate risk, the participant will return for a follow-up scan in 6 months.
+If a scan is reported as low to moderate risk, the participant will return for an interval scan in 6 months.

-The follow-up scan in 6 months is then assessed for nodule growth.
+The interval scan in 6 months is then assessed for nodule growth.

 Nodule growth?

 If yes, there is nodule growth, the participant will be managed according to the risk category reported by the radiologist in the structured report.